Working Tirelessly to Empower and Afford the Disadvantaged Quality Life

 Our work in the M/East Ward began in 1976 when we acquired the Lotus Colony centre in the slums of Shivaji Nagar, Govandi, along with our other centres.
 After the riots in 1992-93, our intervention became even more concerted.
 The area was earmarked by Municipal Corporation for people to be relocated from slums in other parts of the city.
 It is bound on three sides by the Deonar dumping ground; the peripheral land was gradually reclaimed and encroached upon by squatters and slum lords giving rise to a number of illegal settlements.

-Currently with a population of around six lakhs, Shivaji Nagar presents a much bigger and a more challenging environment to work than all our earlier communities.
-The social composition too is different from that of all previous interventions.
-Muslims make up around 82 percent of the population here.
+Currently, with a population of around six lakhs, Shivaji Nagar presents a much bigger and more challenging environment to work than all our earlier communities.
+The social composition too, is different from that of all previous interventions.
+Muslims make up around 82 per cent of the population here.
 Infrastructure has been minimal from the start with insufficient schools and medical facilities, shortage of water and electric connections, and a complete lack of planning for commercial space, such as banks.

 The health programme has, under its umbrella, many interventions benefiting various sections within the society.
 How have these interventions translated into uplifting and transforming lives for the better?

 True, a health programme in M/East Ward needs a comprehensive outlook.
 The Human Development Report, 2009, pegs the average age of death in M/East Ward at 39 years!
 This is unbelievable in this day and age.
 Given the vastness of the challenge, therefore, we firmly believe that working with the government and enabling people to improve their health-seeking behaviour is the best way to improve health conditions of marginalised people.
 Accordingly, we work on strengthening existing health facilities and systems by collaborating with local, State and national government agencies and health workers.
 Through our Mission 24 initiative, we are advocating for a maternity hospital to be constructed within the next two years.